qualisys/qualisys_drone_sdk/README.md

 - **Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.**

+- In case of emergency, press `Ctrl` + `C` in the terminal window to terminate the program.

 ### [cf_solo.py](examples/cf_solo.py)

 This script demonstrates a basic scenario using the Qualisys motion capture system to control the flight path of a Crazyflie.
 The script commands the Crazyflie to: